Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Experiments

 \paragraph{Discriminative Robustness (AUC).}

-A core contribution of ACE is the Gatekeeper's ability to precisely distinguish between valid and invalid claims.
-As shown in Table~\ref{tab:main_results}, the Stage 1 Gatekeeper achieves a remarkable AUC of 97.16\%, contrasting sharply with the vanilla PatentBERT (51.16\%) and Legal-BERT (46.30\%), which perform near the level of random chance.
-This large performance gap confirms that general domain adaptation alone is insufficient for the high-precision requirements of patent audit.
-Furthermore, while the lexical baseline (TF-IDF) reaches an AUC of 83.00\%, it falls short of capturing the complex logical dependencies that our Gatekeeper effectively masters.
-This high AUC supports our entropy-based routing logic; the model's confidence scores provide a strong signal for determining which claims require expensive Stage 2 reasoning.
+The Stage 1 Gatekeeper achieves an AUC of 97.16\%, contrasting sharply with vanilla PatentBERT (51.16\%) and Legal-BERT (46.30\%), which perform near random chance.
+While the lexical baseline (TF-IDF) reaches 83.00\%, it fails to capture the complex logical dependencies that our Gatekeeper masters.
+This high AUC validates the entropy-based routing logic: the model's confidence scores provide a reliable signal for determining which claims require expensive Stage 2 reasoning.